Posted on Monday 20 January 2020

 If there’s one thing you can count on, it’s that life can be unpredictable.
 Sure, your daily routine might not change much—but you never know when the car in front of you will slam on their brakes and cause a fender bender.
 You also can’t schedule the moment your air conditioner stops working, or when a heavy rain causes your sump pump to fail (and your basement to flood).

-And what happens if you are suddenly let go from your job, or you need to take time off due to sickness or a family emergency?
+Plus what happens if you suddenly lose your job, or you need to take time off due to sickness or a family emergency?
 Can you afford to take time off without putting your personal finances in jeopardy?
 Will you still be able to pay all of your bills when the unexpected happens?
+Would you have to get a holiday loan or something?

 There are a million little things that might pop up from one day to the next—and more often than not, that means a million little (or not so little) expenses.
 When an emergency comes up and you need access to cash fast, having an emergency fund makes a huge difference.
 It’s the peace of mind to know that you can handle last-minute expenses without going into debt.